kossakovsky/n8n-installer/cloudflare-instructions.md

 #### Important Considerations

-- **Webhook IPs can change**: Services like GitHub, Stripe publish their webhook IP ranges - add these to your lists
+- **Webhook IPs can change**: Services like GitHub, Stripe publish their webhook IP ranges - keep your lists updated
 - **Development vs Production**: Consider separate rules for development environments
 - **Bypass for emergencies**: Keep a "break glass" rule you can quickly enable for emergency access
-- **API rate limits**: Implement rate limiting on webhook endpoints to prevent abuse
 - **Logging**: Enable logging on security rules to track access patterns

 ### Verifying Tunnel Connection